dwarvesf/brainery/consulting/case-study/open-fabric-set-the-tech-foundation-and-built-an-mvp-from-scratch.md

 * **Lambda and Serverless**: almost all of the services run on AWS lambda, a computing service that runs code in response to events and automatically manages the computing resources required by that code.
 * **Docker Container**: we apply the Docker-centered workflow to offer data isolation & context separation for application deployment.
 * **AWS Cloud**: Open Fabric nodes are regionally placed in Singapore, and AWS Cloud gives us operating freedom with lower administration risks in the event of a major cloud security issue.
 * **AWS S3**: For both front-page websites and admin dashboards, we deploy our ReactJS sites to AWS S3.
-The service lets you store files and data as **objects**, and these** **objects can range from image files, video files, as well as HTML, CSS, and JavaScript files.
+The service lets you store files and data as **objects**, and these **objects** can range from image files, video files, as well as HTML, CSS, and JavaScript files.
 This allows us to deploy static assets as website.

 ![[0903f2700a511a9a15597148cade6e19_MD5.webp]]

 ## Deployment
 Open Fabric runtime is divided into 4 separate environments.
 This helps members develop the best technical solutions and resolve issues quickly, while only exposing new releases to users.
 We use Docker to compose our environments.
-Additionally, we use the **Sam CLI **(Command line interface) tool to invoke a lambda function in the local environment.
+Additionally, we use the **Sam CLI** (Command line interface) tool to invoke a lambda function in the local environment.
 * **Local development**: This refers to local machines where we write code; any changes to product can be tested with minimal delay.
-* **Develop** environment** **builds the product and runs all automated tests for any and all changes in the codebase.
+* **Develop environment**: builds the product and runs all automated tests for any and all changes in the codebase.
 Failures are reported immediately, with CI configured to run end-to-end and integration tests.
-* **Sandbox** is set up exactly like production.
+* **Sandbox**: is set up exactly like production.
 Changes to the production environment will not be accepted before rehearsing deployment here.
 Any mysterious production issues will also be debugged here.
 * **Production**: The big iron.
 This environment is fully logged, monitored, managed periodically, squared away, and secured.

 ![[2e8eda3011a6e6a5cd8dd9bf8530b5d5_MD5.webp]]

 For the deployment process, we apply a few practices to make remote collaboration more effective.
 * **Gitflow**: We use Github to store all of our source code.
 There is only one eternal branch called the **main**.
 All other branches (feature, release, fix) are temporary and ephemeral and is only used for convenience to share code with other developers and as a backup measure.
-* **Feature** **Pull Requests**: A feature in a micro-service architecture can affect other services.
+* **Feature Pull Requests**: A feature in a micro-service architecture can affect other services.
 A minor change in the **master** data service can implicitly make another change from the **transaction** service.
 The operational flow is to make changes to the API definition first, before submitting changes and waiting for approval and clearance to merge all pull requests in a given instance.
-* **Code Review: **Pull Requests are a great way to start a feature conversation.
+* **Code Review:** Pull Requests are a great way to start a feature conversation.
 It gives us a chance to think through the solution without the overhead of changing code every time we change our minds about how something should be organized.
 The team can also comment on the feature as it evolves, instead of providing all their feedback at the very end.
-* **Release branches**: Using git-flow, when the code is merged to master or when a new tag is pushed, it will trigger the deployment process to automate steps in building, verifying, and deploying the application.
+* **Release branches:** Using git-flow, when the code is merged to master or when a new tag is pushed, it will trigger the deployment process to automate steps in building, verifying, and deploying the application.

 There are 2 releases in the sprint: a production release in the middle of the sprint (from changes in the previous sprint), and a sandbox release at the end of the sprint.
 QA has a week to test the release in the sandbox environment.
 The version in Production will always older than the Sandbox.